Achinon/mafia_game_v2/README.md

   - Player can perform votes based on current lobby situation (Ready-up; Vote to kill a player; Skip to next day; Rematch on match end)
   - Game can start
   - Players receive certain Roles

+Additional notes on setup:

+After performing the migration, to fully working flow, a command ```php bin/console app:populate-roles-table``` is required to add existing roles into table.